LCB61/LCB61/README.md

 ![](https://files.catbox.moe/obc15x.webp)
 ---
-Block me freely as Im sort of tiring person to deal with I hate cuddle piles + large socializing circle as it irrarated me , So please ASK if you can come over to sit Isolating frequently as an old habit due to past trauma , yeah i found everyone annoying and pushing them away 😴😴 ( except partner )
+Block me freely as Im sort of tiring person to deal with

+I hate cuddle piles + large socializing circle as it irrarated me , So please ASK if you can come over to sit

+Isolating frequently as an old habit due to past trauma 😴😴 ( except partner )

+things i would LOVES to talk to and doesn't irrirated me for long conversation : DJ SHARPNEL ,hongsang , hernarich, music

 ---